powercord-org/powercord-backend/docs/2-plugin-api/2-webpack.md

 be optimized through [hinting](#hinting) and will not make use of any internal index.
 Only use when all other methods were unable to find the module you're aiming at.

+It works just like using JS's filter method: the predicate function will receive the module, and should return `true` if the module is what you want, `false` otherwise.

 ###### Fetching a module using a predicate
 ```js
 import { fetchByPredicate } from '@powercord/webpack'